-Martinez noted that tonight he shall sing only songs composed by his brother Jaime Lozano.
+Martinez noted that tonight, he shall sing only songs composed by his brother Jaime Lozano.
 They opened with “You Gotta Change Your Name,” a song about a Mexican performer told by agents to Anglicize his Latin surname.
 The duo spoke of their early days in America and how this song characterizes the experiences of many.

 Martinez referenced a song from Under the Same Moon, representing a true story of a mother and son reunited after her earlier departure from Mexico.
 This segued into Martinez’s singing of “You are the Reason,” a song about love.

 Lozano spoke about his studies at NYU and how, when defrauded in 2006, he was forced to return to Mexico.
 In 2015, he and his bride spent their honeymoon in the U.S. and decided to settle in New York.
-Martinez introduced Lozano’s Latin musical entitled Children of Salt (2016) book and lyrics by Lauren Epsenhart, from which several songs followed.
+Martinez introduced Lozano’s Latin musical entitled Children of Salt (2016), a book and lyrics by Lauren Epsenhart, from which several songs followed.